CarolineCollins/Assignment-3-MSB1015/logbook.md

  - process is run reactively when input becomes available
  - execution abstraction : means can reuse code unaltered on local, cloud, whatever by simply redefining target execution platform in configuration files
+ - batch schedulers
+ - cloud platforms
+ - Nextflow executors
+ - Java((Groovy(Nextflow))) languages
+  Nextflow can execute any piece of Groovy code or use any library for the JVM platform JVM stands for Java Virtual Machine. a VM easily moves tasks from one physical computer to another.
+ - nextflow.config a file in execution directory in which you define the pipeline configurations
+ - when working in Notepad use UTF-8 character encoding
+ -